dongwei-2023/Single_Cell_Multi-omics_in-_Rice/README.md

 * Processed zonation tables are provided as supplementary tables in the manuscript.

-# R Scripts for single nuclei expression and chromatin analyses
+# Scripts for single-cell multiomics analyses

 This repository contains a series of scripts designed to handle various aspects of single-cell multiomics data analysis for rice.
 The scripts cover the entire workflow, including quality control, doublet removal, data integration, clustering, cell type annotation, differential expression analysis, motif and regulatory network analysis, and visualization.
 The analysis leverages tools like Seurat, Signac, DoubletFinder, Harmony, WGCNA, cellOracle and Monocle to process and interpret single-cell RNA-seq and ATAC-seq data.
 The outputs include UMAP visualizations, marker gene identification, pseudotime trajectory analysis, motif enrichment results, and cross-species comparisons, providing a comprehensive pipeline for single-cell multiomics studies in rice.